Wilhelmina Cooper

-Wilhelmina Gertrud Frieda Cooper (née Behmenburg; 1 May 1939 – 1 March 1980) was a Dutch-American model who began with Ford Models, and at the peak of her success, founded her own agency, Wilhelmina Models, in New York City in 1967.
+Wilhelmina Gertrud Frieda Cooper (née Behmenburg; 11 May 1939 – 1 March 1980) was a Dutch-American model who began with Ford Models, and at the peak of her success, founded her own agency, Wilhelmina Models, in New York City in 1967.

 Biography

-Wilhelmina Gertrud Frieda Behmenburg was born on 1 May 1939 in Culemborg, the daughter of Wilhelm Robert Karl Behmenburg (1901–1977), who was a German butcher, and Klasina van der Straten (1909–1992).
+Wilhelmina Gertrud Frieda Behmenburg was born on 11 May 1939 in Culemborg, the daughter of Wilhelm Robert Karl Behmenburg (1901–1977), who was a German butcher, and Klasina van der Straten (1909–1992).
 Some sources list her name as being Gertrude Wilhelmina Behmenburg or Willy Gertruida Frieda Behmenburg.

 She had a younger brother, Walter Günther Behmenburg (1941–1945), who died at three years old after being hit by a car.
 The family moved to Utrecht in 1942, where they lived until 1944.
 After World War II, they moved to Oldenburg, Germany.

-The family immigrated to Chicago, Illinois, in 1954.
+The family immigrated to Chicago in 1954.
 There, she became obsessed with fashion magazines, later saying, I even went to second-hand stores to buy all the old issues … I read them cover to cover, devouring every word and every picture of my new idols, the beautiful models who reached so glamorously from the pages out to me.

 In 1956, she borrowed money from her father to go to modeling school.
 She took on the stage name Winnie Hart, and in 1958, she graduated from high school and joined the Models Bureau.

 Patricia Stevens, a booker at another agency, approached Wilhelmina at the 1959 International Trade Show in Chicago and instructed her to lose 20 pounds if she wanted to become a successful model, as well as get rid of the stage name Winnie Hart.
 After losing the weight, she traveled to New York, where Eileen Ford of the Ford Modeling Agency told her that she needed to lose 20 more pounds and then she could go to Paris.

 In Paris a colleague introduced Wilhelmina to diet pills.
 She reflected, I was on continuous diets.
 I’m not fat as far as real life is concerned, but I certainly was when it came to modeling.
 I ate twice a week.
 In between, it was cigarettes and black coffee.
 On Wednesday, I had a little bowl of soup so I wouldn’t get too sick, or a little piece of cheese on a cracker.
 On Sunday, I’d have a small filet mignon without salt or any sauce.
 I was running on nervous energy as well as determination.